-Open a console window by clicking on the Console button located on the left panel.
+Open a console window by clicking on the Console button located on the left panel or the one located at the top menu.
+You can also open it by using ALT + T keyboard shortcut on Windows/Linux and Option + T on macOS.
 Below is a sample view with the help command executed.